moleculerjs/site/source/docs/service.md

 }
 ```
+> In handlers the `this` is pointed to the instance of Service.

 ## Methods
 You can also create private functions in the Service.
 They are called as `methods`.
 These functions are private, can't be called with `broker.call`.
-But you can call it inside service actions.
+But you can call it inside action handlers, event handlers or lifecycle event handlers.

+**Usage**
 ```js
 {
     name: "mailer",